 Official!
 The Premier League's 20 deadliest players of 2017/18 – ranked by shot conversion

-The 20 most lethal goalscorers in the Premier League this season, based on shots-to-goal conversion rates - with data from our friends at STATS

-We’re in a golden age of Golden Boot winners.
-In 2008/09, Nicolas Anelka picked up the Premier League’s top goalscorer award with just 19 goals to his name.
-Pfft.
-This season, three players already have tallies in the 20s, with Mohamed Salah looking to pass 30 on Saturday.
+Attackers rack up goals in different fashions.
+Sergio Aguero, the Premier League’s third-highest scorer so far this season, has taken 93 shots.
+Mohamed Salah, currently leading the Golden Boot race, has pulled the trigger on 118 occasions.
+Then there’s Harry Kane, who’s tried his luck 162 times.

-The trio rack up their goals in startlingly different fashions, however.
-Sergio Aguero in third has taken 93 shots in the 2017/18 campaign.
-Salah’s had 118.
-Then there’s Harry Kane, on 162.
-So, when we reveal the 20 players with the best shots-to-goal conversion rates in the Premier League this season, you can guess who’ll be missing.
+So, when we reveal the 20 players with the best shots-to-goal conversion rates in the Premier League this season, you can guess which of those three will be missing.
+Let’s start the countdown…

 15.6% shot conversion (7 goals)

 Then David Moyes played Arnautovic as a striker instead and the Austrian scored or assisted nine goals in his first seven games leading the line, following one in 12 before that.
-Sorted!
+Looks like that did the trick.

 16.2% shot conversion (6 goals)